dmitriz/cpsfy/DOCUMENTATION.md

 const f = (required, optionalWithDefault = default, iAmOptional) => { ... }
 ```
 Now, given the clean separation provided by currying as mentioned above,
-we get for free the full functional variadic power provded by JS:
+we get for free the full functional variadic power provided by JS:
 ```js
 const api = (...inputs) => (...callbacks) => doSomeWork(inputs, callbacks)
 ```
 Here `...inputs` is the array holding all arguments passed to the function
 at the run time, by means of the [Rest parameters syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).
-In particular, zero arguments are also allowed on each side.
+In particular, zero number of arguments is also allowed on each side.

 ### Full power of multiple outputs streams